Retail accounting software guide for Canadian retailers

 POS and e-commerce integration

 POS and e-commerce integration connects your point-of-sale system and online platforms directly to your accounting software.
-Look for:
+Look for software that can:

 Multi-location and multi-channel support